agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 -	**$Expr.C1** is used to reference the expression for condition C1.
 To address action or return expression use RET1 and A1 respectively.
 ![](ref_guide_images/a3d9e45b2c71f8b9a0cbe8f7235a41d6.png)
--	**$Expr.$C1.param1** is an expression defined as a value in a column for the **param1** condition parameter.
-C1 is optional.
-For instance, in the example below, parameter **cond** would be the condition parameter for condition C2.
-It's important to use named parameters which is possible in decision tables of Rules type or when working with external conditions, actions, or returns in smart tables.
+-	**$Expr.$C1.param1** is an expression defined as a value in a column for the **param1** condition parameter. $C1 is optional.
+For instance, in the example below, parameter **cond** is the condition parameter for condition C2.
+It's important to use named parameters which is possible in decision tables of [Rules type](#decision-table-structure) or when working with [external conditions, actions, or returns](#external-tables-usage-in-smart-decision-tables) in smart tables.
 ![](ref_guide_images/f49c7836d2a91e7c4b2e1098d6f375c4.png)

 `$Expr.C1, $Expr.$C1.param1` return the expression type that contains following attributes: